vitalyford/NetGameFlow/README.md

 - **Educational Popups**: Click any device to learn what it does in simple terms
 - **Step-by-Step Tours**: Follow packets on their journey from your computer to websites
 - **Realistic Network Scenarios**: DNS resolution, web requests, CDN delivery, and DDoS attacks
+- **Security Simulations**: Experience DDoS attacks, botnet operations, and Cloudflare protection
-- **Draggable Network Topology**: Move devices around to explore the network layout
+- **Draggable Network Topology**: Move devices around and drag the entire canvas to explore the network layout
-- **Activity Logging**: Track network events and packet flow
+- **Activity Logging**: Track network events, security threats, and packet flow with detailed categorization
 - **Resizable Panels**: Customize your learning experience with flexible panel layout
 - **Welcome Guide**: Built-in tutorial to get you started
 - **Keyboard Shortcuts**: Quick panel management and navigation
+- **Attack State Visualization**: See devices under attack, in recovery, or protected states
+- **Canvas Dragging**: Pan across the network topology for better exploration

 ## Getting Started